GrafeoCE/grafeo/README.md

 # Grafeo CE

 Grafeo CE is the community maintained version of Grafeo.
 It is intended as a temporary stop-gap measure to prevent the nascent Grafeo community diverging whilst the primary author of Grafeo is uncontactable.
-The goal is for everything here to make it's way back to Grafeo eventually.
+The goal is to merge everything back into Grafeo upon their return.

 Grafeo is a graph database built in Rust from the ground up for speed and low memory use.
 It runs embedded as a library or as a standalone server, with in-memory or persistent storage and full ACID transactions.